FreeFEM

 M. Bonnivard, Amina Mecherbet

 In this paper, we investigate the instability of the spherical travelling wave solutions for the Transport-Stokes system in $\mathbb{R}^3$.
 First, a classical scaling argument ensures instability among all probability measures for the Wasserstein metric and the $L^1$ norm.
-Secondly, we investigate the instability among patch solutions with a perturbed surface.
-To this end, we study the linearized system of a contour dynamics equation derived in [18] in the case where the support of the patch is axisymmetric and is described by spherical parametrization and show well-posedness of the linearized system.
-The actual version does not include the investigation of the eigenvalue and will be completed in the future.
-Eventually we investigate numerically the instability of the travelling wave by solving the Transport-Stokes equation using a finite element method on FreeFem.
+Secondly, we address the instability among patch solutions with a perturbed surface.
+To this end, we study the linearized system of a contour dynamics equation derived in [18] in the case where the support of the patch is axisymmetric and described by spherical parametrization.
+We investigate numerically the existence of positive eigenvalues, which ensures the instability of the linearized system.
+Eventually we recover numerically the instability of the travelling wave by solving the Transport-Stokes equation using a finite element method on FreeFem.

 November 23, 2023